dmcouncil/resource-locker/README.md

 `/lock resource_name` with a resource name but no duration returns the status of that resource - either "not locked" or "locked for another _n_ minutes".

 Finally, `/lock resource_name 30` attempts to lock that resource for 30 minutes.
 The length of the requested lock is in integer minutes (so e.g. five hours is 300).
 If the resource is not already locked, the return message will post to the entire channel, describing what was locked, by whom, and for how long.

+The user "holding" the lock can release it using `/lock resource_name 0`.

 If the resource was already locked, the member requesting the lock will see the status of the resource (i.e. "locked by bruce for another 5 minutes") and no message will be shown to the whole channel.